stevengiacalone/triceratops/README.rst

 Usage
 -------------

 ``triceratops`` can be easily used with jupyter notebook (with Python 3.6 or higher).
-See the notebook in the examples/ directory for a brief tutorial.
+See the notebook in the examples/ directory for a brief tutorial or check out the `documentation <docs.exoplanet.codes>`_.

 Attribution
 -------------